 Existing users can simply log into the website at https://www.flexischools.com.au/.

 If you are a new user, you can create your own account by hitting the Register button on the homepage.

 For any uniform enquiries, contact the school on (07) 5595 8666.

 The Parents and Citizens Association (P&C) of Merrimac State High School provides an efficient and very cost effective lending service for students.
 This is called the Resource Lending Scheme which means for a set cost, students are provided with all textbooks, specialist equipment and prepared materials for the school year.
 This scheme offers huge benefits because the annual lending charge is considerably less than the cost of actually purchasing the resources.

 The Parents and Citizens Association has endorsed a compulsory school uniform based on the school colours of green and black.
 This helps enormously in promoting the school’s identity, cohesion, tone, pride and spirit.
 Students are required to wear the complete school uniform in a modest manner to promote a positive image of the school to the community while on the way to and from school, at school events and on excursions.

 The wearing of a uniform enables ready identification of students and eliminates the distraction of competition in dress.
 Mutual respect is developed as the evidence of economic and social differences is removed.
 In the long term, a uniform is cost effective for families and promotes a sense of belonging.
 Workplace Health and Safety requirements are met by our uniform policy.
-No jewellery is to be worn, except for one watch, one pair of small sleepers or studs in the ear and small religious or cultural items on a long chain under the school uniform (not visible).
+No jewellery is to be worn, except for one watch, one pair of small sleepers or studs in the ear lobe and small religious or cultural items on a long chain under the school uniform (not visible).
 No other jewellery or piercings are to be worn to school.
 Visible make-up or coloured nail polish is not permitted.
 Hair must be clean, of a natural colour, and kept in a neat and tidy manner.
 It should be worn in a non-extreme style.